Fella vs One Sec

 At a glance Fella One Sec

-Response to opening the app Locked Pause
+Response to opening the app Locked 5-15 second pause

 Daily limit 5 min, once None